 Sayulita Coffee Guide — The 10 Best Cafés for Espresso, Lattes & More

-Sayulita’s café culture is lively, welcoming, and filled with great flavor — from cozy hideaways and creative baristas to smooth espressos, foamy cappuccinos, rich mochas, and refreshing cold brews.
-Whether you’re looking for a bold morning cup or a relaxing afternoon sip, Sayulita has a spot for every coffee lover.
+Sayulita’s café culture is vibrant, welcoming, and full of character — from cozy hideaways and creative baristas to expertly crafted espressos, velvety cappuccinos, rich mochas, and refreshing cold brews.
+Whether you’re after a bold morning coffee or a relaxing afternoon break, you’ll find a café to match your mood.

-You’ll also find our guide to the Ten Most Popular Coffee Drinks, complete with recipes, tips, and fun facts.
+You’ll also find our guide to the Ten Most Popular Coffee Drinks, complete with recipes, brewing tips, and fascinating coffee facts.

 New to Sayulita?
 Visit our Plan Your Trip to Sayulita Guide.